rachelhisko/hiskodesigns.ca/README.md

  I feel that when I think diversely, it will allow me to contribute something to the world that will help make a difference.

-I believe that I am put on this earth for a reason, that reason being to design interfaces that will (awkward Fix) better peoples lives and the entire world.
+I believe that I am put on this earth for a reason, that reason being to design web or app base interfaces that anyone can use and actually benefit from it.
+I want to design interfaces that will help people live sustainable lives and

 Sustainable, is a term I constantly have in the back of my mind.
 I try to think in a way, being is that sustainable, if not how can I fix it to better our world.

 - [https://www.instagram.com/hiskodesigns/]
 - [https://www.behance.net/RHisko11]